guptasaumya/PygameProject/README.md

 # PygameProject
-Maryo game, a basic 2-D arcade game developed usig the module Pygame.
+Maryo game, a basic 2-D arcade game developed using the module Pygame.